Welcome to today's edition of the Rush 24-7 podcast.

 So we've got five Gitmo detainees being released in addition to the others already.

-And uh the Congress has already been told, by the way, that there will be more of these releases coming up.
+And the Congress has already been told, by the way, that there will be more of these releases coming up.

-I'm not gonna eat it frozen.
+I'm not going to eat it frozen.

 I'm a civilized man.

-He's decided that this is a good time, and also they've uh let the Congress know that there will be more transfers coming up.
+And also they've let the Congress know that there will be more transfers coming up.

-Um fifty-nine have been approved for release.
+59 have been approved for release.

 Come on, it's case by case.